Wang-Lin-boop/GeminiMol/README.md

 ### Virtual Screening

-In order to conduct virtual screening, it is essential to preassemble a collection of molecules that represent the pharmacological characteristics, including both active and non-active (optional) compounds, along with a library of compounds.
+In order to conduct virtual screening, it is essential to preassemble a collection of molecules that represent the pharmacological profile, including both active and non-active (optional) compounds, along with a library of compounds.
 These datasets should be saved in CSV format with specific column names.

 The column denoting the SMILES representation of the compounds should be labeled as "**SMILES**", while the column indicating the activity label should be named "Label".
 Please assign the label "active" to the active molecules and "inactive" to the non-active molecules.
 Lastly, the column representing the molecule ID should be titled "**Title**".

 ``` shell
 export job_name="Virtual_Screening"